thejackshelton/qwik-usetask-mpa-vs-spa/README.md

 })
 ```

-If we were to use this on MPA, it works perfectly fine, but on SPA, that isServer conditional would never run.
+If we were to use this on MPA / Page refresh, it works perfectly fine, but on SPA, that isServer conditional would never run.
 Knowing this:

 - Would I need to duplicate the logic to isBrowser for it to work with SPA?
 - Should it be fully client-side so that it works with SPA?
+For example, isBrowser instead of isServer?
+- Does that mean everything would need to be client-side for it to work with the SPA version?